HeidelTime/heideltime/doc/readme.txt

     * TempEval-2 Reader: This Collection Reader reads the TempEval-2 input data of the training and the evaluation sets and annotates the document creation time as well as token and sentence information.
+    * TreeTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the language independent TreeTagger tool.
     * HeidelTime
     * Annotation Translator: This Analysis Engine translates Sentence, Token, and Part-of-Speech annotations of one type system into HeidelTime's type system.